Numerical gravitational backreaction on cosmic string loops from simulation: Gravitational backreaction

 Sufficient resolution is achieved by splitting segments which are too large, by some metric, into smaller segments, in a sort of adaptive string refinement method.
 Consider a segment of length $d$, which is followed by an angle $\theta$, on a string of length $L$.
-We want to use longer segments over mostly-straight sections of string, and shorter segments in highly-curved sections of string (as we anticipate needing just before kinks).
-Thus, we say there is some maximum angle $\theta_\text{max} \propto L/d$ any segment can represent.
+We want to use longer segments over mostly-straight sections of string, and shorter segments in highly-curved sections of string (as we anticipate needing just below kinks).
+Thus, we say there is some maximum angle $\theta_\text{max} = cL/d$ a segment of length $d$ can represent, where $c$ is a constant of proportionality.
 If $\theta\leq\theta_\text{max}$, no action is needed.
 But otherwise, we must break a long segment into $M$ shorter segments, each of length $d/M$, and each of which will be responsible for representing an angle $\theta/M$.
-We are looking for the smallest integer $M$ which solves the inequality $\theta/M < c(LM/d)$.
-This is \be M = \left\lceil \sqrt{\frac{\theta d}{cL}} \right\rceil\,. \ee The constant of proportionality $c$ is calibrated by considering the most extreme values of $\theta d$ in our corpus and demanding that, if the resulting sub-segments were evenly spread across the angle $\theta$, the angles between them are all $<30^\circ$.
+We are looking for the smallest integer $M$ which solves the inequality $\theta/M \le c(LM/d)$.
+This is \be M = \left\lceil \sqrt{\frac{\theta d}{cL}} \right\rceil\,. \ee We tried various values for the constant of proportionality $c$.
+Smaller $c$ lead to more accurate evolution but longer runtime, because the runtime is cubic in the number of segments.
+We settled on $c = 4\times 10^{-3}$ because reducing $c$ below this level produces little change in the results below, particularly the spectrum $P_n$ and the strengths of cusps.

 Note that since, in the piecewise-linear model, all segments are followed by ``kinks'' (in the sense of a discontinuous change in the tangent vector), we apply the splitting procedure to all segments without attempting to discriminate between ``physical'' and ``model'' kinks.
 However, this procedure is idempotent, and the majority of segments return $M=1$.
 Whenever we discuss the segmentation of a loop, we mean its segment count ``fresh from simulation'', i.e., before the splitting procedure has been applied.
+This splitting procedure is applied to each string only once, before starting to evolve it under backreaction.